 - By 1984, 33% of grocery stores had adopted barcodes.
 By the end of the century, the technology would be essentially ubiquitous within grocery stores and retail outlets.

-The Rise of Laser Engraving and Laser Marking
+The Evolution of Laser Engraving and Laser Marking

 As barcodes spread, lasers weren’t just utilized for the reading of product information, but also in this information’s creation.
-With new advances in technology, lasers began to be able to mark or engrave materials to create barcodes, serial numbers, 2D codes, UDI codes, logos, designs, and more.
+With new advances in technology that led to the evolution of laser engraving, companies were able to begin marking a wide variety of materials for varied applications.
+This included the ability to create barcodes, serial numbers, 2D codes, UDI codes, logos, designs, and more.

 Let’s take a look at the key points in the history of laser engraving and marking to discover how we got to today.